The new year is upon us, and if you’re thinking of upgrading your own personal audio, we can help.

 The adage that you get what you pay for is generally true for audio products like headphones.
 What has made us big fans of the 1More brand is its ability to redefine that expectation in surprising ways.
 The 1More Triple Driver in-ear headphones are a great example of this: They exhibit all of the hallmarks of high-end, expensive earbuds, yet manage to keep the price highly affordable for most people.

 Their combination of dual balanced-armature drivers matched with a dynamic driver to pump up the lower end is the kind of engineering normally found on products that cost more than double the price of the 1Mores.
 Even the smaller details are very well ironed out, such as Kevlar-wrapped cables that increase resistance to wear while simultaneously reducing tangles.

 Boasting materials like cast aluminum that has been polished and sandblasted for a luxurious feel, even the included carrying case — normally a throwaway pouch that people ignore entirely — has been obviously crafted and built with care.
 Their inline mic and control buttons are compatible with both iPhones and Android devices.

-The Dual Driver ANC Pro Wireless, but if you’re looking for great sound at the lowest price, we think the Triple Drivers offer the best value.sound amazing, with a wide and complex soundstage that warranted an official THX certification.
-1More has many other budget-friendly products, including the newer
+The Dual Driver ANC Pro Wireless, if you’re looking for great sound at the lowest price, we think the Triple Drivers offer the best value.sound amazing, with a wide and complex soundstage that warranted an official THX certification.
+While 1More has many other budget-friendly products, including the newer

 Read our in-depth 1More Triple Driver review